Every spring, we always find a reason to make cream puffs. And then again, we’ll find another reason to make them in summer…and then again in…and

 1 tsp vanilla extract

 1 C whipped cream – heavy cream you have whipped with ¼ C powdered sugar added to it.
-(I don’t use cool whip, but I’m sure it would work if you’d like)
+(I don’t use cool whip, but you could try it)

 Now stir your pudding and your sweetened whipped cream together gently to fold and mix nicely.

 Now using a very large tip, fill an icing bag with some of the custard filling and poke into the top of your cream puff.
-Gently squeeze some in and you’ll kinda see it expand (you can cut a small slit in the top of the puffs with a knife to make it easier to insert tip into).
+Gently squeeze some in and you’ll kinda see and feel your puff expand (you can cut a small slit in the top of the puffs with a knife to make it easier to insert tip into).
 You’ll see that this is the learning part!
 Sometimes a lil starts to squish out a weak spot or hole on the side of the puffs.
 It’s okay.
 We want our girls to learn the art of gently filling things; let them figure it out and they’ll get it right.
-Fill each puff……and sometimes we have a lil filling left over — no one seems to mind eating the spoon or two that’s left!
+The goal is to have fun on the journey:) Just Fill each puff…… sometimes we have a lil filling left over — no one seems to mind eating a spoon or two that’s left!

 1 ½ C milk chocolate chips

-2 T palm shortening (I don’t use vegetable shortening, but I’m sure anything would work here)
+2 T palm shortening or coconut oil (I don’t use vegetable shortening, but I’m sure anything would work here)

 Melt together on very very low heat or double boiler style.

 Let cool completely! (or make this before the filling and let set aside to cool)

 Now using a spoon, just drizzle the chocolate all over the filled puffs, covering up the hole or slit where you filled them and they are Done that easy.

 If not serving them right away, they need to be refrigerated.